mrvalimento/push-notification-preview/README.md

 The layouts are based on iOS13 and Android Pie.

 - Provides a preview for regular push notifications on Android devices (including emoticons!)
+- Message and title fields accept string with emojis in unicode and translates them to its Android / iOS counterparts

 Check out this [Live Demo](https://codesandbox.io/s/kind-darkness-46mt7).